Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 9. In the **Build Service Properties** dialog box, choose **Start**.

 <a name="release-mgt-tfs"></a>
-## Release Management and TFS
+## Release Management and Azure DevOps Server

-You can deploy Release Management with HTTPS completely separate from TFS, regardless of the protocol you’re using for TFS, or if you’re using TFS at all.
-However you decide to deploy Release Management, the instructions for creating a secure deployment for Release Management are very similar to what’s set down here for TFS.
+You can deploy Release Management with HTTPS completely separate from Azure DevOps Server, regardless of the protocol you’re using for Azure DevOps Server, or if you’re using Azure DevOps Server at all.
+However you decide to deploy Release Management, the instructions for creating a secure deployment for Release Management are very similar to what’s set down here for Azure DevOps Server.
 The big difference is the procedure for binding the HTTPS protocol to the Release Management website, which is covered below.

 To deploy Release Management with HTTPS, use the task list below.
-If you’re configuring Release Management with TFS, skip over any tasks you might have already completed for TFS configuration.
+If you’re configuring Release Management with Azure DevOps Server, skip over any tasks you might have already completed for Azure DevOps Server configuration.

 1. Obtain a certificate.
 For more information, see [Obtaining a Certificate](#obtaining-certificate).